 The severity of parvo will vary, but even if the symptoms are minor, it’s still a good idea to notify and visit the vet.
 Specific symptoms of parvo include fever, weakness, dehydration, depression, lethargy, and more.
 More urgent symptoms include weight loss, anorexia, vomiting, and bloody diarrhea.
 Any of these symptoms alone in your puppy is a cause for concern and more than one should be particularly worrying.

-How to Treat Parvo in Puppies
+How do You Treat Parvo in Puppies?

 Unfortunately, there is no cure for parvo.
 You can only offer intensive, supportive care and try to manage symptoms while your dog’s body works through the virus.
 It usually takes about a week for the virus to run its course and for your puppy to recover, but it may take longer in more severe cases.